uhop/stream-chain/README.md

 ## Release History

+- 3.1.0 *Added a seamless support for web streams.*
 - 3.0.1 *First release of 3.0.
 See [wiki](https://github.com/uhop/stream-chain/wiki) for details.*
 - 3.0.0 *New major version.
 Unreleased.*
 - 2.2.5 *Relaxed the definition of a stream (thx [Rich Hodgkins](https://github.com/rhodgkins)).*